 The Green Ridge Recycling and Disposal Facility landfill will be owned by a subsidiary of County Waste of Virginia, LLC (“CWV”), which is a GFL Environmental Services Company.

-The Green Ridge Recycling and Disposal Facility landfill management team is comprised of Scott Earl, who serves as the CEO and President of County Waste of Virginia, LLC; Kim Fairbanks, who serves as the CFO; Jerry Cifor, who serves as the Senior Vice President and Director; and Jay Zook, who serves as the General Manager.
+The Green Ridge Recycling and Disposal Facility landfill management team consists of Jerry Cifor, who is the Officer and Director, and Jay Zook, who will serve as the General Manager.
 This team will also be supported by professional design engineers, professional geologists and environmental scientists during the design, permitting, construction and operation of the facility.

 Furthermore, this team will be supported by professional design engineers, professional geologists and environmental scientists during the design, permitting, construction and operation of the facility.
 Draper Aden Associates, the engineering firm for the facility, has extensive experience in all aspects of solid waste management including design/permitting/construction of landfills, landfill operations and environmental compliance.
 Draper Aden has worked on over 1000 solid waste projects including more than 200 landfill designs, 70 landfill closure projects, and 50 materials recovery/transfer/convenience center projects.
 They have designed groundwater monitoring programs at more than 100 facilities, including over 60 landfills and have conducted groundwater corrective action at more than 50 sites.
 In total, Draper Aden has over 35 years of involvement in the solid waste field and is supported in-house through their surveying, geotechnical, structural and site planning teams.

-The total capacity of the landfill including liner, cap, cover materials and waste is approximately 100,000,000 cubic yards.
-Of this capacity, approximately 69,000,000 cubic yards will be available for waste disposal.
-The Western Fill Area (at full expanded build out) is approximately 68% of the total capacity.
-At an assumed density of 1,300 pounds per cubic yard of waste, approximately 45,000,000 tons of waste material can be disposed of in the landfill.
+The total capacity of the landfill including the liner, cap, cover materials and waste is approximately 51,800,000 cubic yards.
 However, the actual capacity of the landfill will depend on site characteristics, VDEQ permitting and County site planning.

 How long the landfill will operate depends on the incoming waste stream, tonnage, compaction and final design.
-If 3,500 tons per day are received, then the facility would remain open for approximately 35 years (24 years in the western fill area and 11 years in the eastern fill area).
-This would decrease to 25 years at 5,000 tons per day.
+If 3,500 tons per day are received, then the facility would remain open for approximately 30 years.
+The lifespan would decrease to 25 years at 5,000 tons per day.

 The facility will only receive nonhazardous solid waste, which is predominately comprised of municipal solid waste and construction and demolition debris as defined in the VDEQ regulations, 9VAC20-81-10.
 The types of wastes that can be accepted will be identified in the Facility’s permit.
 The Green Ridge Recycling and Disposal Facility WILL NOT accept medical and infectious waste, and has agreed not to accept industrial or wastewater treatment plant sludge or processed Construction and Demolition Debris materials that contain processed sheetrock because of the odor that such processed sheetrock can emit.
 The VDEQ has a process to evaluate future waste types if they are considered special wastes to assure compliance with the permit.